hicapacity/foodtrucks/README.md

 I forgot to add the rewrites to remove index, I do it in the Apache vhost config, you might wish to do it in .htaccess.

+If you set a different mysql password than dev you need to set the password in config/console.php and config/main.php

 Apache Setup
 ===========